parkitny/kws/README.md

 ```

 Alternatively, use the ``-c`` argument to specify a path to another checkpoint.

+NOTE: If the train command was run before eval, it will use what ever the best
+saved checkpoint was for the last training run.
+To see metrics for my best
+checkpoint, please manually specify the path with ``-c``.

+i.e.

+``src.eval -c lightning_logs/version_1/checkpoints/kws-res-epoch10-val_acc0.92.ckpt``

 ### Confusion Matrix for the above checkpoint:
 [<img src="confmat.png" width="1024"/>](./confmat.png)